William Byam

 Lieutenant-Colonel William Byam OBE MRCS LRCP (19 August 1882 – 25 October 1963) was a British Harley Street physician whose home in Guernsey was occupied by the Germans during the Second World War.
 In his spare time, Byam was a noted philatelist who was added to the Roll of Distinguished Philatelists in 1949.

 Early life

-Byam was the son of Emily nee Bean and Major General William Byam who were married in Aden.
+Byam was the son of Emily née Bean and Major General William Byam who were married in Aden.
 William Byam junior was educated at Wellington College, Berkshire, and studied medicine at St George's Hospital, London.

 Royal Army Medical Corps

 Byam entered the Royal Army Medical Corps in 1904 and reached the rank of lieutenant colonel.

 He served in the Egyptian Army, 1908–16, including South East Sudan in 1912, for which he was awarded the Order 4th class Medjedieh.
 He was a member of the British Red Cross Unit to Bulgaria in 1912 for which he was awarded the Order 4th class St Alexander of Bulgaria, and the New Zealand Expeditionary Force, 1914–16, for which he was awarded the Order 3rd class Nile.

 In his autobiography, The Road to Harley Street (1963), Byam described his army service during the First World War and his research into trench fever, conducted at the Hampstead Heart Hospital.
 Trench fever was a major cause of illness amongst soldiers during the war and the method of transmission was uncertain.
 Byam contributed a chapter on the condition to Lloyd's Lice and their Menace to Man (London, Hodder & Stoughton, 1919).

 Byam developed a deep interest in Egypt during his service there, later even decorating a room in his Harley Street house in an Arab style.
 He donated the contents of that room, complete with hand-painted ceiling and wood panelling, to the Egyptian Embassy in London.